hisarack/gym-hearts/README.md

 2. Q♠ costs 13 score
 3. This trick’s looser will be next trick’s first player
 4. Shooting the moon
+5. The player holding 2♣ must lead it to begin the first trick
+6. Hearts cannot be led until they have been "broken"

 # Installation